cghuisunshine/wiregurad_setup/docs/part3.md

 5. Activated the tunnel on your client.
 6. Verified everything is working.

 **Next**: You can add more clients simply by repeating these steps (using a different `.conf` for each one).
 If everything’s working, you now have a fully functional WireGuard VPN setup!
+Now you can move to [_Starting the VPN & Connecting_](part4.md).